Machine-Learning-for-Medical-Language/cnlp_transformers/README.md

 **Note: due to some dependency issues, this package does not officially support macOS on Apple Silicon.
-If you want to install it on Apple Silicon, you are on your own; we unofficially recommend trying it with Python 3.10.**
+If you want to install it on Apple Silicon, you are on your own; we unofficially recommend trying it with Python 3.10, or using the docker CPU image**

 **Note:** When installing the library's dependencies, `pip` will probably install PyTorch with CUDA 10.2 support by default.
 If you would like to run the